rlew631/portfolio-app/README.md

 - the transition where the header loads makes it briefly show a larger height than the final loaded height

 - Try to modularize the code for the cards so that it just maps the values from copy.json or wherever they are

-- redo the site from scratch
-    - use reactstrap instead of bootstrap
-    - trim down flashy "star" graphics

 - [ ] figure out how to speed up load time (especially first load)
     - look into [deadfile](https://m-izadmehr.github.io/deadfile/#/)